 Apart from the above, Key management also plays an important role, if we really want our Encryption policies to work.
-Developers should refrain from hard-coding the encryption keys as it may expose them to the hackers.
+Developers should refrain from hard-coding the encryption keys as it may expose them to hackers.
 Keys should always be stored in secure containers and should never be stored locally on end-user devices.

 We must use renowned Encryption conventions like SHA256 or AES to enhance security.
 It’s a continuous process actually, we must keep looking for the latest technology inventions and updates and should choose the best available encryption method to fortify our Mobile Application’s security.

 Obviously, the Application code is the most important part of any application as it controls all the features and instructions for the application.
 If hackers get access to the application code, then they can misuse it and make changes that will hamper the native functionality of the application.

-There are few practices, like removing unnecessary metadata and debugging information from the code which can make code less vulnerable to a security breach.
+There are a few practices, like removing unnecessary metadata and debugging information from the code which can make code less vulnerable to a security breach.
 By doing this, we can ensure that less information is exposed to be misused.
 It also helps to improve the performance of the code execution.